 Coal was discovered at what would become Wilkeson in 1875, and in 1876 the Northern Pacific Railroad built a spur line to the area.
 Wilkeson, named for Northern Pacific Railroad secretary Samuel Wilkeson, was the only coal-mining town in the region not owned by a coal company.
 When the mines closed, the town reinvented itself as the gateway to Mount Rainier National Park.
 The area also has significant outcroppings of sandstone, and beginning in 1883, Wilkeson sandstone was quarried commercially for use in construction.
 It has been used in buildings throughout the state, including in the dome of the Washington State Capitol in Olympia.

-Carbonado began in the early 1880s along the Carbon River as a company town for the Pacific Coast Coal Company.
+Carbonado began in the early 1880s along the Carbon River as a company town for the Carbon Hill Coal Company.
 The coal mines and coking facilities at Carbonado produced fuel for the Southern Pacific and Central Pacific railroads.
 Coal was shipped by rail to Tacoma and then by boat to San Francisco.
+The Pacific Coast Coal Company, which operated many of the other mines in the region, took over Carbonado mines (and the town) in 1924.

 The South Prairie Coal Company in Burnett produced coal to power the steam-driven Mosquito Fleet vessels that plied the waters of Puget Sound.

 In the late 1930s, coal became too expensive to mine and oil eclipsed coal as the major source of fuel.
 As Pierce County mines closed down, the communities that supported them either faded or transformed their economic bases.
 Increasing tourism to Mount Rainier aided these communities somewhat, as did highway construction.
-Surviving communities now (2006) serve primarily as bedroom communities for Tacoma.
+Surviving communities evolved to serve primarily as bedroom communities for Tacoma.

 Dynamite from Du Pont